 Values at Risk, or the human development data parameter, are defined as natural or developed features that can be affected by fire.
-Attributes for parcels with structures are extracted from the CAMA data and a point value is assigned for each parcel based on structure or residence present on the parcel.
+Attributes for parcels with structures are extracted from the CAMA data and a point value is assigned for each parcel based on structure presence.